 - All UK resident trusts;

-- Certain non-UK resident trusts that receive income from a source in the UK or have assets in the UK and have a UK tax consequence.
+- Certain non-UK resident trusts that receive income from a source in the UK or UK-situs assets and have a UK tax consequence.

-Non-UK resident trusts only holding UK assets indirectly through an underlying company should not be subject to these rules.
+Non-UK resident trusts only holding UK assets indirectly through an underlying company may not be subject to these rules.

 WHICH DETAILS ARE THE TRUSTEES REQUIRED TO HOLD ON BENEFICIAL OWNERS?